 Animals to See: | Squirrels, American Goldfinch |

 Due to its breathtaking views and more than 100-foot height, DeSoto Falls is one of the most popular waterfalls in Alabama.
-The main cascade can be seen at its best from a viewing platform, accessed by a small paved road above the falls.
+The main cascade is best seen at its best from a viewing platform which you access via a small paved road above the falls.
 Near the falls is DeSoto State Park, which has more tiny waterfalls as well as hiking, fishing, kayaking, and wildflower excursions.

 3. Cheaha Falls